Rushmore PAC calls out State Rep. Erin Healy for being just another liberal democrat wanting to cancel our founding fathers

 Maybe the Democrat State Representative needs to take a moment to remember that without Washington and Jefferson this country would not exist.

-At the very least, we can hope the voters of D14 remember when the hit the voting booth.
+At the very least, we can hope the voters of D14 remember when they hit the voting booth.

+4 thoughts on “Rushmore PAC calls out State Rep. Erin Healy for being just another liberal democrat wanting to cancel our founding fathers”

+If I didn’t know any better I’d say the far right establishment (including DWC) is feeling very threatened by Representative Healy.
+Perhaps it’s because she represents common sense values.